McLaren Senna: Gallery

-McLaren Senna LM
+Senna LM

-The McLaren Senna LM is a limited run of the McLaren Senna with 825PS engine, developed by the McLaren Special Operations department.
-The bodywork has unique content including the front fender louvres and unique exhaust outlets.
-The McLaren orange livery is a homage to the McLaren F1 LM, which itself is made from inspiration to celebrate the winning F1 GTR that won the 1995 Le Mans.
+The Senna LM is a limited run of the Senna developed by the McLaren Special Operations department.
+The bodywork has unique changes including the front fender louvres and exhaust outlets.
+The McLaren orange livery is a homage to the McLaren F1 LM, which itself was made to celebrate the winning F1 GTR that won the 1995 24 Hours of Le Mans.
 The Senna LM also features polished ports and cylinder heads, OZ center-lock wheels with a retro design, satin-gold-tipped quad exhausts, louvers on the front fenders, the removal of the clear panel in the doors from the standard Senna, titanium panels and LM branding.
 Power of the 4-liter twin-turbo V8 is now up to 825 PS, which matches the Senna GTR.
-Only 35 units were produced, with 5 units to the US market and 7 right-hand drive units.
-All 5 US Senna LM were delivered to the same person, a VIP client in Florida.
+Only 35 units were produced, with 5 units sent to the US market and 7 right-hand drive units.
+All 5 US Senna LMs were delivered to the same person, a VIP client in Florida.
 That individual still owns 3 of the 5 US Senna LM, with the other two having been resold to other collectors.
-One of these models was destroyed in a road accident in 2020 by former Formula One driver Adrian Sutil.
+One of these models was destroyed in a road accident in 2020 by former Formula One driver Adrian Sutil, but was later fully repaired.

-McLaren Senna GTR LM
+Senna GTR LM

-McLaren, specifically its Special Operations department, officially unveiled the McLaren Senna GTR LM, the road-legal iteration of the trackday-only Senna GTR, online on September 17, 2020.
-It is not to be confused with the standard McLaren Senna LM.
+McLaren, specifically its Special Operations department, officially unveiled the Senna GTR LM, the road-legal iteration of the track-only Senna GTR, online on September 17, 2020.
+It is not to be confused with the standard Senna LM.
 Only five units have been made, and each has a unique paint scheme reflecting the five McLaren F1 GTRs at the 1995 24 Hours of Le Mans.
 All have been sold: two to a customer in the US, two to a customer in Spain, and one to a customer in the United Kingdom.
 The cars were made to celebrate the 25th anniversary of McLaren's win at LeMans.
-They feature OZ Racing wheels and have the same bodywork as the Senna GTR.
+They feature OZ Racing carbon fiber wheels and have the same bodywork as the Senna GTR.
 Power has been increased to 833 hp, higher than any other Senna variant to date.
 Power is 20 PS more than a base Senna GTR.
 The redline is also increased from 8250 rpm up to 9000 rpm.

-McLaren Sabre
+Sabre

-In December 2020, McLaren unveiled the Sabre, a McLaren model claimed to be exclusively made for the US market, with design inspirations heavily stemming from the McLaren Ultimate Vision Gran Turismo, while borrowing a few key aerodynamic elements from the McLaren Senna.
-The car was developed by McLaren Special Operations (MSO) and only 16 cars were produced.
+In December 2020, McLaren unveiled the Sabre, a model claimed to be exclusively made for the US market, with design inspirations heavily stemming from the McLaren Ultimate Vision Gran Turismo, while borrowing a few key aerodynamic elements from the Senna.
+The car was developed by McLaren Special Operations (MSO) and only 15 cars were produced.

-Only 13 Sabres were delivered to the United States, despite original claims of US-exclusivity.
-One Sabre went to Lebanon, one Sabre went to Qatar, and one Sabre went to Bahrain.
-As of August 2022, there are only 12 Sabres in the United States after one moved to Singapore from California.